fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 permalink: /learn/building_programs/project_make
 ---

-We have shortly discussed the basics of ``make``, this chapter gives thoughts and strategies to make ``make`` scale for larger projects.
+We briefly discussed the basics of ``make``.
+This chapter gives ideas and strategies to scale ``make`` for larger projects.

-Before going into detail with ``make``, there are a few points to consider first:
+Before going into detail with ``make``, consider a few points:
 1. ``make`` is a Unix tool and might give you a hard time when porting to non-Unix platforms.
 That said, there are also different flavors of ``make`` available, not all might support the features you want to use.
-2. while ``make`` gives you full control over the build process, it also means you are fully responsible for the entire build process, from the start to the end in every detail you have to specify the rules for your project.
+2. While ``make`` gives you full control over the build process, it also means you are responsible for the entire build process, and you have to specify the rules for every detail of your project.
-   You might find yourself spending a significant amount of time writing and maintaining your ``Makefile``, this is usually time you cannot use for developing your source.
+   You might find yourself spending a significant amount of time writing and maintaining your ``Makefile`` instead of developing your source code.
-3. you can work with your ``Makefile``, but think about the other developers on your project (your friends or your coworkers or maybe somebody visiting your open source project).
-How much time do you expect them to spend learning your ``Makefile`` and would they be able to debug or add functionalities?
+3. You can work with your ``Makefile``, but think about other developers on your project who may not be familiar with ``make``.
+How much time do you expect them to spend learning your ``Makefile`` and would they be able to debug or add features?
-4. pure ``make`` will not scale.
-You will soon write or use auxiliary programs to dynamically or statically generate your ``Makefile``, those introduce dependencies and possible sources of errors.
-Testing and documenting those tools should not be neglected.
+4. Pure ``make`` will not scale.
+You will soon add auxiliary programs to dynamically or statically generate your ``Makefile``.
+Those introduce dependencies and possible sources of errors.
+The effort needed to test and document those tools should not be underestimated.

 If you think ``make`` is suitable for your needs, than you can start writing your ``Makefile``.
-For this course we will use real world examples from the package index, which use (at the point of writing) different build systems than ``make``.
+For this course we will use real world examples from the package index, which (at the time of writing) use build systems other than ``make``.
 This guide should present a general recommended style to write ``make``, but also serve as demonstration of useful and interesting features.